Friday Fact: Response Connector Do Not Perform A Schema Validation At Runtime: Workaround!

 By default, Schema Validation is off.

-Next, using Postman, if we send a request, and since we have nothing more configured than the schema validation, nothing will happen.
-The message enters the Logic App, and a run occurs, but since we configured that, the input must have the Location.
+Next, using Postman, if we send a request, since we have nothing else configured beyond schema validation, nothing will happen.
+The message enters the Logic App, and a run occurs, but since we configured it, the input must include the Location.
 See what happens when we take it out of the context.

 {